ARION

 One of the four gates that opened out through the tall perimeter fence nearest the center lake swung open on hinges that squeaked quietly, and two mismatched figures stepped through to the outside once the proper code had been entered onto a weatherproof lock pad.
 Crater weed softened their steps, but they were not trying to be covert.

-The male form was a white-wooled sheep with black spots, and although in his human-age twenties, the ram’s curved charcoal-gray horns were not yet fully developed.
-He held out a human-like hand with shortened fingers and hoof-tough nails to the female gray wolf at his side; she grasped it in one of her similar-looking, claw-tipped hands.
+The male form was a white-wooled sheep with black spots and the ram’s curved charcoal-gray horns were fully developed.
+He was in his human-age twenties and he held out a human-like hand with shortened fingers and hoof-tough nails to the female gray wolf at his side; she grasped it in one of her similar-looking, claw-tipped hands.

 Ginger closed and relocked the Lake Gate behind them, and then the couple walked hand-in-hand toward the nearby lake shore.
 When they stepped out onto wet sand at the water’s edge, Barry looked over at his girlfriend and frowned.
 In the waning light, he could see moisture rimming the woman’s eyes.